SUPPLY CHAIN BIODIVERSITY FOOTPRINT

 WHAT WE WILL DO

 We employ the innovative tool known as the Biodiversity Input-Output for Supply Chain & Operations Evaluation.
-We conduct a comprehensive analysis to quantify the biodiversity footprint of organisations supply chains by implementing the species.year metric.
+We conduct a comprehensive analysis to quantify the biodiversity footprint of organizations supply chains by implementing the species.year metric.
 This assessment provides insight into which areas pose the greatest threat biodiversity.

 STANDARDS AND METHODOLOGIES

-This assessment will help us see how economic activities affect biodiversity.
+The Supply Chain Biodiversity Footprint Assessment will help us see how economic activities affect biodiversity.
 It shows how a company can have a measurable impact on nature.
 Tunley adheres to the following standards and methodologies for SCBF.
-For the Global Reporting Initiative (GRI) Standards, we follow GRI 101 and GRI 304.SCHEDULE A MEETING WITH A BIODIVERSITY SPECIALIST
+For the Global Reporting Initiative (GRI) Standards, we follow GRI 101 and GRI 304.

 THE ASSESSMENT PROCESS